DinaBader/Invoice-Management-System/README.md

 ### Build the Docker Container

-in your terminal execute the command
+In your terminal execute the command

 ```bash
 docker-compose build